Beet, Tomato, and Artichoke salad is a refreshing and simple salad to make. Perfect to enjoy as a side dish or as a starter salad to a meal.

 - 3 teaspoon red-wine vinegar

 - Coarse salt and ground pepper

 - Preheat oven to 425 degrees.
 Chop the tops of the beats off (save the greens for another meal), scrub the beats, and then place beets on a large piece of foil on a baking sheet.
 Top with 1 tablespoon of extra virgin olive oil.
 Fold foil around the beets and crimp ends to form a packet.
 Roast beets in oven until tender (when pierced with a knife: about 45 minutes).
-Remove beets from foil and let cool preferably in the refrigerator.
+Remove beets from foil and let cool to room temperature.
 Once the beets are cooled they are very easy to peel.
-Once the beets are peeled cut into 1/4-inch-thick slices.
+Once the beets are peeled cut into ¼-inch-thick slices.

 - In a small bowl, whisk together remaining 3 teaspoons olive oil, thinly sliced shallot, lemon juice, and lemon zest and red wine vinegar; season with salt and pepper to taste.